Admiral (Royal Navy): Interregnum to the present

 During the Interregnum, the rank of admiral was replaced by that of general at sea.
 In the 18th century, the original nine ranks began to be filled by more than one man per rank, although the rank of admiral of the red was always filled by only one man and was known as Admiral of the Fleet.
 After the Battle of Trafalgar in 1805 the rank of admiral of the red was introduced.
 The number of officers holding each rank steadily increased throughout the 18th and early 19th centuries.
 In 1769 there were 29 admirals of various grades; by the close of the Napoleonic Wars in 1816 there were 190 admirals in service.
 Thereafter the number of admirals was reduced and in 1853 there were 79 admirals.

 Although admirals were promoted according to strict seniority, appointments to command were made at the discretion of the Board of Admiralty.
 As there were invariably more admirals in service than there were postings, many admirals remained unemployed, especially in peacetime.

 The organisation of the fleet into coloured squadrons was finally abandoned in 1864.
 The Red Ensign was allocated to the Merchant Navy, the White Ensign became the flag of the Royal Navy, and the Blue Ensign was allocated to the naval reserve and naval auxiliary vessels.

 The 18th- and 19th-century Royal Navy also maintained a positional rank known as port admiral.
 A port admiral was typically a veteran captain who served as the shore commander of a British naval port and was in charge of supplying, refitting, and maintaining the ships docked at harbour.

 The problem of promoting strictly by seniority was well illustrated by the case of Provo Wallis who served (including time being carried on the books while still a child) for 96 years.
 When he died in 1892 four admirals under him could immediately be promoted.
-By request of Queen Victoria, John Edmund Commerell became Admiral of the Fleet rather than Algernon Frederick Rous de Horsey, who as senior active admiral nearing the age limit would customarily have received the promotion; John Baird became an Admiral; James Erskine a vice-admiral; and Harry Rawson a rear-admiral.
-Ironically, all these younger men would die at least a decade before de Horsey.
-In the time before squadron distinctions were removed or age limits instituted, the death of James Hawkins-Whitshed resulted in ten men moving up to higher ranks.
+By request of Queen Victoria, John Edmund Commerell became Admiral of the Fleet rather than Algernon Frederick Rous de Horsey, who as senior active admiral nearing the age limit would customarily have received the promotion.

 In 1996, the rank of admiral of the fleet was put in abeyance in peacetime, except for members of the Royal family but was resurrected on an honorary basis in 2014 for the appointment of Lord Boyce.
 Admirals of the fleet continue to hold their rank on the active list for life.